imanabu/gremlin-air-routes-api/README.md

 Python: Not started
 Go: Not started

+* 4-July-2022: `detete` API added.
+Basic CRUD mocha test added.
 * 1-July-2022: node: upsert interface is available.
-Fixed the npm security issue to zero.
+Updated the npm module to remove all security audit issues.
 * 30-June-2022: A good chunk of node.js/express is running now.
 * 22-May-2022: The Docker image for test server is completed, and begin implementation of the node API functions.